Fine Accommodations Just Outside of Bozeman

 April and early May are excellent months to fish the Gallatin.
 Anglers fish stonefly, attractor nymphs, and streamer patterns and also see consistent midge and baetis hatches during these months.
 By late May, runoff begins and the Gallatin usually is not fishable until mid-June.
 Late June is salmon fly time on the Gallatin.
 July brings salmon flies, golden stones, caddis, and PMDs.
 Attractor nymphs work well throughout the summer months.
-August and September are hopper, caddis and attractor dry months.
+August and September are hoppers, caddis, and attractor dry months.
 October is one of the best months on the Gallatin and streamers and nymphs are quite productive.

 The East Gallatin runs north of town and eventually meets up with the Gallatin.
 Surrounded mostly by private farmland, access is limited and all fishing is done by wading.
 The East Gallatin is a smaller stream that holds good numbers of rainbows and browns and can be very productive.
 It’s a great alternative to fishing the Gallatin and is within 20 minutes of the Lodge.

 The Madison River is within 30 miles of the Lodge.
-It contains three sections as well: the Upper section in Yellowstone National Park, the tailwater of Hebgen Dam and the tailwater of Ennis Dam.
-The Lodge will usually fish the section below Hebgen to Ennis most of the year, and the lower river in winter, spring and fall.
+It contains three sections as well: the Upper section in Yellowstone National Park, the tailwater of Hebgen Dam, and the tailwater of Ennis Dam.
+The Lodge will usually fish the section below Hebgen to Ennis most of the year, and the lower river in winter, spring, and fall.

-Over the course of 45 miles, the lower Madison flows through the Bear Trap Canyon to Three Forks, MT and the Missouri River.
+Over the course of 45 miles, the lower Madison flows through the Bear Trap Canyon to Three Forks, MT, and the Missouri River.
 It is a deep, fast river through the canyon stretch.
 Anglers can float and wade the area of the lower Bear Trap to within a few miles of its confluence with the Jefferson River.
-This tailwater offers consistent hatches in the spring including prolific caddis, midge and baetis.
+This tailwater offers consistent hatches in the spring including prolific caddis, midge, and baetis.
 Large browns and rainbows inhabit this area, along with a few cutthroats.
 Mid- to late June offers prolific stonefly hatches and some super fishing.
 Fall streamer fishing for big browns and rainbows often produces some of the biggest fish of the season.

 As the longest undammed river in North America, the Yellowstone provides over 300 miles of fishable trout water.
-It flows north of Yellowstone Lake with the Park bounds, and flows hundreds of miles to meet the Missouri River near the Montana-North Dakota border.
+It flows north of Yellowstone Lake within the Park bounds and flows hundreds of miles to meet the Missouri River near the Montana-North Dakota border.
 Deep pools and runs characterize this great freestone river.
 Typically, Lodge guests will float fish the river from the boundary of Yellowstone Park to Big Timber, MT, a section of over 70 miles.
 Browns, rainbows, and cutthroat are the predominant species.
 The Yellowstone is open year-round to angling.
-Spring and fall months offer the most consistent hatches of stoneflies, caddis, midges and mayflies such as baetis, BWOs and sulphurs.
+Spring and fall months offer the most consistent hatches of stoneflies, caddis, midges, and mayflies such as baetis, BWOs, and sulphurs.
 Terrestrials and attractor fishing characterize summer angling.
 Drifting a large hopper pattern over good water often delivers some of the largest fish in the river.
 The Yellowstone fishes well in the fall and offers some of the most spectacular views of the Montana scenery.
 Streamer and nymph fishing can be productive throughout the fall and winter.

 Paradise Valley Spring Creeks/Streams/Alpine Lakes

-Many famous spring creeks are nearby: DePuy’s, Nelson’s, Armstrong’s and the MZ Ranch are all within 30 minutes of the Lodge.
+Many famous spring creeks are nearby: DePuy’s, Nelson’s, Armstrong’s, and the MZ Ranch are all within 30 minutes of the Lodge.
 These spring creeks flow on private property and require a rod fee.
 Many anglers find challenging, technical fishing on the creeks; an experienced guide can really help with this type of fishing.
-Small streams, stillwaters and alpine lakes are nearby.
+Small streams, stillwaters, and alpine lakes are nearby.
 The Lodge can also make arrangements for horseback access trips to isolated alpine lakes and backcountry streams in the area.
-Guests may also travel to Yellowstone National Park, just an hour away, and fish the numerous streams, lakes and rivers with the Park boundary.
+Guests may also travel to Yellowstone National Park, just an hour away, and fish the numerous streams, lakes, and rivers within the Park boundary.
 Finally, the private pond at Gallatin River Lodge (full of rainbow trout) offers a great angling treat for many guests.
 It also provides a great place to practice and is used for casting instruction requests.